 New Students Who Have Never Been on a Student Visa Before

-- If you are from one of the six countries listed above, you should still apply to be admitted to the University of Iowa.
-According to the June 26, 2017 Supreme Court ruling, those who are admitted as students should still be eligible for entry to the U.S. We recommend bringing a copy of your admission letter when you travel to the U.S. You should be prepared for the possibility, however, that your visa application could still be subject to a background security check.
+- If you are from one of the countries listed above, you should still apply to be admitted to the University of Iowa.
+According to the June 26, 2017 Supreme Court ruling, those who are admitted as students should still be eligible for entry to the U.S. and this appears to be reinforced in the September 24 orders, although some applicants may face additional screening.
+You should be prepared for the possibility, however, that your visa application could still be subject to a background security check.
 The background check process has been in place for several years, so is not new or part of these executive orders.
 If this happens it could cause delays in obtaining a visa.
 There is nothing the University of Iowa can do to speed up or resolve a background check.
-If it appears the background check will prevent you from arriving on time for the fall 2017 semester, you will need to communicate with the Office of Admissions (undergraduates) or your admitting department (graduate and professional students) to see if your admission can be deferred to a future semester.
+If it appears the background check will prevent you from arriving on time to begin your studies you will need to communicate with the Office of Admissions (undergraduates) or your admitting department (graduate and professional students) to see if your admission can be deferred to a future semester.

 - If you are from any other country, the visa application process has not changed.
 You will make an appointment to go in person to the U.S. consulate and apply for your F-1 or J-1 visa.